federicobass/wiki-tvseries-scraper/README.md

 | `How I Met Your Mother` | How I Met Your Mother | How_I_Met_Your_Mother |
 | `Superstore` | Superstore (TV series) | Superstore_(TV_series) |

-As shown, some TV series titles have the suffix `(TV Series)` according to their title in the Wikipedia pages.
+As shown, some TV series titles have the suffix `(TV Series)` according to their title in the Wikipedia pages and their URL.

 ### Usage Showcase